epsi-rns/epsi-rns.github.io/_posts/system/2017/2017-07-05-lamp-stack-evolution.markdown

 ### Testing The Combination

 After that cheap talk above, here comes the implementation part.
-Running all the combination above in enviroment suitable for testing.
+Running all the combination above in environment suitable for testing.

 	No multiboot required

 How do I, a blogger can do such combination ?
 Do I need to install them all ?

 > Distribution <+> Package Manager <+> Init